far1023/far1023/README.md

 ## Hi there, it's Agil waving from Riau,ID 👋

 ### A superhero of myself:
-- 🔭 I’m currently working for [Diskominfo Kab.Siak][infokom]
+- 🔭 I’m currently working for [Diskominfo Kab.Siak][infokom] as Web Developer
 - 🌱 I’m currently learning every-awesome-thing
 - 👯 I’m looking to collaborate on friendly neighborhood tech idea
+- ⚡ Fun fact: I use tabs :slightly_smiling_face:, and detail oriented
 <!-- - 🤔 -->
 <!-- - 💬 -->
 <!-- - 📫 -->
 <!-- - 😄 -->
-- ⚡ Fun fact: I use tabs :slightly_smiling_face:, and detail oriented
 <br />

 > In doing what we ought, we deserve no praise because it is our duty